Samuel Ramey

-Samuel Ramey (born March 28, 1942) is an American operatic bass.
+Samuel Ramey (born March 28, 1942) is an American operatic bass and voice actor.
 At the height of his career, he was greatly admired for his range and versatility, having possessed a sufficiently accomplished bel canto technique which enabled him to sing the music of Handel, Mozart and Rossini but with enough vocal power to handle the more overtly dramatic roles in Verdi, Puccini, and Meyerbeer operas.

 Early life

 Ramey graduated from Colby High School in Colby, Kansas in 1960.
 He studied music in high school and in college at Kansas State University, as well as at Wichita State with Arthur Newman.
 At Kansas State, he was a member of Kappa Sigma fraternity.

 Ramey was in the chorus of Don Giovanni in 1963, with Norman Treigle in the title role, while studying with the Central City Opera in Central City, Colorado.
 After being an apprentice with the Santa Fe Opera in Santa Fe, New Mexico, he worked for an academic publisher in New York City before he had his first breakthrough while at the New York City Opera debuting on March 11, 1973, as Zuniga in the 1875 Bizet opera Carmen.
 He took over that role as well as the Faustian devils in Gounod's Faust and Boito's Mefistofele, which was vacated by the early death of Treigle.

 As his repertoire expanded he worked extensively in European theaters notably in Berlin, Hamburg, London, Paris, Milan, and Vienna in addition to summer festivals in Aix-en-Provence, Glyndebourne, Pesaro, and Salzburg.